idm-oxford/climate-epidemics/docs/getting-started/overview.rst

 The ``epimod`` subpackage contains classes and methods for climate-sensitive epidemiological models, particularly models describing climate suitability for VBDs.
-For example, a simple model in which transmission is possible within a certain temperature range can be defined as follows:
+For example, a simple model in which transmission is possible within a certain temperature range (in the below, in the range 15-30 degrees celsius) can be defined as follows:

 .. code-block:: python